jaykishan12-cs/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-This is Tic Tac Toe Game developed by Jaykishan Wardani using HTML CSS JS
+This is Tic Tac Toe Game<br> Developed by 'Jaykishan Wardani' using HTML CSS JS